glowkeeper/P3D/docs/labs/week1Session1.md

 ## Overview

-This session requires you to set up a [GitHub](https://github.com/) account and GitHub repository.
-You will also install [Unity](https://unity3d.com/unity/qa/lts-releases) and create the Unity project that you will use for your work on this module.
+This session requires you to set up a [GitHub](https://github.com/) account and create a GitHub repository to store the rest of your work on this module.
+You will also install [Unity](https://unity3d.com/unity/qa/lts-releases) and make the Unity project that you will use for your work on this module.
 Finally, you will push that Unity project up to your GitHub repository.

 ### Version Control